How to Relieve Muscle Pain?

 Ice

-First use ice, switch to heat treatment and then the muscle tissues heal for the next few days of strain injury.
+First, use ice, switch to heat treatment, and then the muscle tissues heal for the next few days of strain injury.
 The healing process causes inflammation in the muscle fibers to occur.
-Cold and heat therapy can reduce inflammation thus reducing pain, muscle spasms, swelling, and inflammation.
-The ice pack can be used to cool down your muscle fibers by ice cubes wrapped in a towel or a pouch of frozen vegetables.
-Heat treatment helps your muscle fibers get blood, oxygen and nutrients to heal, recover, and relieve pain.
+Cold and heat therapy can reduce inflammation, thus reducing pain, muscle spasms, swelling, and inflammation.
+The ice pack can be used to cool down your muscle fibers with ice cubes wrapped in a towel or a pouch of frozen vegetables.
+Heat treatment helps your muscle fibers get blood, oxygen, and nutrients to heal, recover, and relieve pain.
 The heat pack or a hot water bottle can provide your muscles with heat.
-Another option is low-level continuous heat, for example an adhesive heat wrap.
+Another option is low-level continuous heat, for example, an adhesive heat wrap.

 Compression Wrap

 The use of pressure also helps to reduce swelling.
-The elastic bandage around your back to apply pressure is needed.
-To ask someone else to apply it for you may be easier and less painful.
+An elastic bandage around your back to apply the pressure is needed.
+It may be easier and less painful for someone else to apply it for you.
 Do not wrap it too tightly to avoid cutting off your blood circulation.
-Loosen the wrap when the pain increases or you see swelling beneath the wrapped area, or the wrapped area becomes numb.
+Loosen the wrap when the pain increases you see swelling beneath the wrapped area, or the wrapped area becomes numb.

 With advice from a doctor, use a natural muscle relaxant, spasms will alleviate muscle pain.
 Extracts of